 Any observer may assess a Technical Foul, TMF, PMF or ejection.
 The infraction must have been witnessed by at least one official.
-For PMFs and ejections, you may stop play to rectify an unsafe situation (such as you perceiving a contact is escalating to a fight), but if the infracted team has an advantage, you may allow play to continue momentarily (perhaps a thrower has an open cutter downfield or in the endzone) until the advantage has passed; for the purpose of continuation the situation should be treated like an injury called at the time of the infraction (or the stoppage if you allow play to momentarily continue).
-Technical fouls and TMFs should be assessed at the next stoppage of play after the infraction.
-During the stoppage, signal the infraction (hand signal or card as appropriate), inform the player(s), captains, and coaches of both teams of the sanction, record it on the score sheet, and assess any penalties at that point.
+For PMFs and ejections, you may stop play to rectify an unsafe situation (such as you perceiving that contact is escalating to a fight), but if the infracted team has an advantage, you may allow play to continue momentarily (perhaps a thrower has an open cutter downfield or in the endzone) until the advantage has passed; for the purpose of continuation the situation should be treated like an injury called at the time of the infraction (or the stoppage if you allow play to momentarily continue).
+Technical Fouls and TMFs should be assessed at the next stoppage of play after the infraction.
+During the stoppage, signal the infraction (hand signal or card as appropriate), inform the player(s), captains, and coaches of both teams of the sanction, record it on the score card, and assess any penalties at that point.
+Note that any time dangerous play is called by a player, observers must communicate (verbally or with hand signals) to best determine if the action was dangerous.